Erasure (novel): Plot

-Erasures protagonist, Thelonious "Monk" Ellison, a professor of English literature and novelist, is in a rut.
+Erasures protagonist, Thelonious "Monk" Ellison, named after the American jazz pianist of the same name, a professor of English literature and novelist, is in a rut.
 He writes novels that are highly academic and philosophical, often with references to Greek mythology and literary theory.
 Ellison travels to Washington, DC, where he presents a paper to a literary society.
 During the visit, he witnesses his aging mother, now cared for full-time by his sister, suffering from declining memory and health problems.

 Ellison struggles to get his books published because, as his agent repeatedly explains to him, publishing houses do not believe his writing to be "black enough".
 Ellison is also confronted with the success of a novel, We's Lives In Da Ghetto, by first-time writer Juanita Mae Jenkins.
 Despite Ellison's finding the book full of clichés and lazy stereotypes, it becomes a bestseller and makes Jenkins an instant critical darling.
-Ellison's sister dies unexpectedly, and he moves to DC to replace her as his mother's caregiver.
+Ellison's sister is murdered, and he moves to DC to replace her as his mother's caregiver.

 Frustrated with his job prospects in DC, Ellison sits down to write a "black" novel that will be palatable to the publishers.
-Using the assumed identity of a black convict named Stagg R. Leigh, Monk quickly composes a satirical response to Jenkins' text, based in part on Richard Wright's Native Son (1940) and Sapphire's Push (1996).
+Using the assumed identity of a black convict named Stagg R. Leigh, Monk quickly composes a satirical response to Jenkins' text, based in part on Richard Wright's Native Son (1940).
 He calls his own novel My Pafology, before changing its title to simply Fuck.

 Fuck is written in ten chapters, as a novel within a novel.
 The plot is an exaggerated story of a young black man who has four babies by four different women whom he abuses as he falls into a life of delinquency and crime.
 The dialogue is deliberately written in a style that relies heavily on African-American English and phonetic spellings that reflect that variety of English.

 To Ellison's shock, his agent is able to quickly get a publishing deal for Fuck, earning him $600,000 in advance fees.
-The novel quickly becomes his bestselling work to date and gets optioned by a film producer.
+The novel quickly becomes his bestselling work to date and gets optioned by a film producer for $3 million.
 Throughout the process of selling and optioning the film, Ellison fashions a persona as the convicted "author" Leigh in order to maintain his credibility.

 In his personal life, his mother's mental health goes downhill.
 They take a "last vacation" to their weekend home on the Chesapeake, where Ellison briefly strikes up a relationship with a local woman.
-At the end of the novel, Leigh wins a major publishing award for the success of Fuck.
-As Ellison approaches the stage to accept it, he hallucinates the people he's known throughout his life and imagines himself looking in a mirror and seeing Leigh.
+At the end of the novel, Ellison is on the judging committee for a major book prize, which is awarded to Fuck despite his objections.
+As Ellison approaches the stage to accept the award, he hallucinates the people he has known throughout his life and imagines himself looking in a mirror and seeing Leigh.